 Becoming a Personal Trainer or Strength & Conditioning Coach

-To become a personal trainer or strength and conditioning coach you may need to attend university for a Bachelors' Degree in a sport science field, though lesser but more specific qualifications may be appropriate.
-There are many diplomas and other courses that can be undertaken.
+People in this field may attend university for a Bachelors' Degree in a sport science field, though lesser but more specific qualifications may be appropriate.
+There are many diplomas and other courses that can be done - search online for courses in your area.
+See more about Courses.

 Once you have your qualifications, you should become accredited with your local national body, which is often required for jobs in this field.
 The well respected American College of Sports Medicine (ACSM) offers certifications for personal trainers.
 A strength and conditioning coach should also get accredited, look for the Certified Strength and Conditioning Specialist (CSCS ) or Strength & Conditioning Coach Certified (SCCC) certification.
 See more about accreditation in the sport sciences.